MHETase

-The enzyme MHETase is a hydrolase, which was discovered in 2016.
-It cleaves 2-hydroxyethyl terephthalic acid, the PET degradation product by PETase, to ethylene glycol and terephthalic acid.
-This pair of enzymes, PETase and MHETase, enable the bacterium Ideonella sakaiensis to live on the plastic PET as sole carbon source.
+The enzyme MHETase is a hydrolase that cleaves 2-hydroxyethyl terephthalic acid to ethylene glycol and terephthalic acid.
+Discovered in 2016, this and the related enzyme PETase are used by the bacterium Ideonella sakaiensis to live on the plastic PET (polyethylene terephthalate) as sole carbon source.
+Since >80M tons of PET are produced annually, great interest has been shown in its biodegradation or recycling.

 Chemical reaction

 The first enzyme of the PET degradation pathway, PETase, cleaves this plastic into the intermediates MHET (Mono-(2-hydroxyethyl)terephthalic acid) and minor amounts BHET (Bis-(2-hydroxyethyl)terephthalic acid).
 MHETase hydrolyses the ester bond of MHET forming terephthalic acid and ethylene glycol.